You know what, I don't know, don't want to know - it's freakin' rats.

 April 4, 1968 -

-Civil rights activist Martin Luther King Jr. was assassinated by a rifleman (possibly James Earl Ray) while standing on the second-story balcony of the Lorraine Motel in Memphis, Tennessee.
+50 years ago today, civil rights activist Martin Luther King Jr. was assassinated by a rifleman (possibly James Earl Ray) while standing on the second-story balcony of the Lorraine Motel in Memphis, Tennessee.
 He had come to Tennessee to support a strike by the city's sanitation workers.

 The night before he died, he gave a speech at the Memphis Temple Church in which he said, "I've seen the promised land.
 I may not get there with you.
 But I want you to know tonight that we, as a people, will get to the Promised Land."

 The World Trade Center in New York was officially dedicated on this date.